OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/RampDisplayFilter.md

         default: [[ 0, 0, 0 ], [ 0.25, 0.25, 0.25 ], [ 0.75, 0.75, 0.75 ], [ 1, 1, 1 ]]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">List of colors on the ramp</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">List of colors on the ramp</p>

     <h3>interpolations</h3>